Focus on the basic aspects of how to use SIDRA INTERSECTION

-Dr Ian Espada joined Akcelik and Associates in November 2019 as a Senior Traffic Modeller / Analyst.
-Ian has more than 18 years of work experience in the role of researcher, transport/traffic planner, transport survey specialist, transport demand modeler, and transport economist.
+Dr Ian Espada is a Senior Traffic Modeller / Analyst at SIDRA SOLUTIONS.
+He has more than 20 years of work experience in the role of researcher, transport/traffic planner, transport survey specialist, transport demand modeller, and transport economist.
 He had an 11-year career at the Australian Road Research Board where he was the team leader of the Network Operations Team under the Future Transport Systems Working Group.
 Ian worked for 7 years as a transport planner / modeller for ALMEC Corporation, Japan.
 He was also a sessional lecturer on transport demand modelling at Swinburne University for 10 years.

 Ian has a Ph.D. degree in transportation engineering and planning from the University of Tokyo and an M.Eng. degree in transportation planning and traffic engineering from the Asian Institute of Technology, Thailand.
 Ian was the Australian representative to the World Road Association technical committee on road network operations from 2016 to 2019.

 You will be sent training books in PDF format, before the training.
 We also recommend that you watch these tutorial videos before the training.

 Please read the following important information about our training programs

 We use Eventbrite ticketing system for registration.
 You will receive various notifcations and reminders regarding the event from Eventbrite.

 Units and displays in presentations and SIDRA project files will be configured according to region.
 These are based on: